Manataka American Indian Council Volume VI Issue 1 January, 2004

 Some historians say the Tula were Caddoan in origin because of their location and trade language, however, the only connection the Tula had with the Caddo was their trade language.
 Many other aspects of their culture, lodges, ceremonies, etc. are unique to the Tula.
 There is no known meaning of the word Manataka in the Caddoan language.
 After a fierce and bloody battle with Hernando Desoto's Conquistadors in 1541, the Tula became infested with disease and eventually died out and ruminants of the tribe melded with surrounding Caddoan language-group tribes.
 It is believed several of the last remaining families of the Tula were taken by the Osage during raids between 1750 - 1800.

 The meaning of the word, Place of Peace, is taken from the symbol of Manataka and several stories found among various tribes who visited the area.

 The U.S. Department of the Interior, National Park Service has three names recorded - 1.
-Tula - that we know is not correct - the principal village of the Tula located 35 miles SW of Hot Springs.
-They mistakenly gave it this name because it is said that Tula had hot springs nearby.
+Tanico - that we know is not correct - it was the principal village of the Tula located 35 miles SW of Hot Springs.
+They mistakenly gave it this name because it is said that Tanico had hot springs nearby.
 The Caddo River that ran beside the village contains a hot springs coming up in the river a few feet from shore.
 2. Nowasalon - a Tula word meaning, "Breath of Healing".
 We know this is not the correct name for the area because the word only referred to the water and the heavy blankets of vapors emitted from the hot water springs - not the entire area.
 3. Manataka.